 The calibration measurement per IFF probe is done by using a reference antenna (SGH used in Figure 5.2.2.1-1) with known efficiency or gain values.
 In the calibration measurement the reference antenna is measured in the same place as the DUT, and the attenuation of the complete transmission path (C↔A, as in Figure 5.2.2.1-1) from the DUT to the measurement receiver (EIRP), and from the RF source to DUT (EIS) is calibrated out.
 Figure 5.2.2.1-1 presents a setup of a typical compact antenna test range for EIRP calibration per IFF probe:

+5.5 Test procedure

+The performance of simultaneous multi-Rx chain DL reception is measured by sampling the go/no-go result of the DUT with three-dimensional scan at various locations surrounding the device.
+The measurement is performed with a constant sampling step of [XX] degree in both theta () and phi () axes.

+The measurement procedure of the performance of simultaneous multi-Rx chain DL reception is illustrated in Figure 5.5-1.